 We are looking for formally inventive black-and-white illustrative portraits.
 Think of this as a hand-drawn, or hand-painted sketch of someone in black and white; label it if you feel like a word or two adds to the beauty of your drawing; we’d like to include as many instances of visual self-expression along with written forms of literature as well.
 This is not a photographic selfie; think Morisot, Manet, Picasso, Krasner, DeKooning; draw someone who inspires you.
 Additionally we’d love to see your black and white photography that is: experimental in technique, environmental in spirit, but also anything that raises a gigantic middle finger to the global capitalist industrial military complex and says ENOUGH.
 Submit your artwork and photography here.

 We are open to graphic narratives, comics, or other works that blur the line between illustration and narrative.
 Think Persepolis, Habibi, Maus.
-Send it over!
+Send it over by submitting here.

 To stay in touch with us, please follow Northwest Review on Twitter.